 - 1. Fundamental of risk assessment is comprehensive evaluation based on findings in humans and estimated daily intake.
 Basically, setting of ULadd etc. should be done on the basis of NOAEL or LOAEL determined by findings in humans. - 2.
 When an adverse health effect on humans due to intake of nutrient can be specified and NOAEL or LOAEL can be determined, ULadd etc. is to be set taking into account the identified adverse health effects or estimated daily intake.
 When NOAEL or LOAEL cannot be determined in human studies, evaluation may be conducted using HOI along with animal data.
 If HOI is higher than the value obtained from NOAEL in animal studies by applying appropriate factor such as uncertainty factor, HOI is basically used for a basis of setting ULadd etc. If HOI is lower than the value obtained from NOAEL in animal studies in the same way, it shall be considered whether the adverse health effects in animal studies that give a base for NOAEL can be extrapolated to humans, and the risk assessment shall be comprehensively conducted.
-It is not necessary, however, to specify ULadd etc. if sufficient data are available and also no adverse health effect is observed in human studies. - 3.
+It is not necessary, however, to specify ULadd etc. if sufficient data are available and also no adverse health effect is observed in human studies and animal studies. - 3.
 However, even if the intake of the target substance is larger than HOI, it does not cause adverse health effects immediately.
 Thus, it is to note that the ULadd etc. specified on the basis of HOI are different indexes from those determined based on NOAEL or LOAEL, and are considered to be generally lower than those determined based on NOAEL or LOAEL.
 If the ULadd is determined based on HOI, that fact should be specified. - 4.
 For specifying ULadd etc., the following considerations shall be required. a) Appropriate factors such as uncertainty factor should be applied, b) background factors and variability of scientific quality of the findings need to be considered, c) the data obtained from meta-analysis should be regarded as of importance, and d) the scientific quality of the findings evaluated in "2.
 Information from human studies" of Article 2 of Chapter 2 should be considered as the basis.
 In addition, it is to note that the range of requirement^{ 11} in humans or estimated daily intake is often relatively close to NOAEL or LOAEL reported in humans. - 5.
 If an evaluation of effect of chemical structures on the utilization or adverse effects, conducted as is described in "1.
 Toxicokinetics" of Article 2 of Chapter 2, reveals the scientific evidence which clearly shows a large difference between different chemical structures, ULadd etc. shall be specified distinctively for each structure.
 In other cases, efficiency (international unit; IU) or equivalent amount shall be considered for evaluation as necessary. - 6.
-If tolerable upper intake level (UL) is specified for an additive for fortification in Dietary Reference Intakes for Japanese (2015) by the MHLW, the value and the background data shall be considered. - 7.
-Evaluation on the subpopulations shall be conducted desirably based on findings in humans of each subpopulation regarding the findings as of importance.
-If particular evidence is unavailable, however, difference between the subpopulations is evaluated based on findings from animal studies.
+If tolerable upper intake level (UL) is specified for an additive for fortification in Dietary Reference Intakes for Japanese (2015) by the MHLW, the value and the background data shall be considered.

-^{}11 In Dietary Reference Intakes for Japanese (2015), terms such as "estimated average requirement (EAR)", "recommended dietary allowance (RDA)", or "adequate intake (AI)" are used.
+^{11} In Dietary Reference Intakes for Japanese (2015), terms such as "estimated average requirement (EAR)", "recommended dietary allowance (RDA)", or "adequate intake (AI)" are used.

-8. When ADI is specified based on the evaluation of animal data, the approach should follow "Guideline for Assessment of Additives" of Article 7 of Chapter 1.
+- 7. Evaluation on the subpopulations shall be conducted desirably based on findings in humans of each subpopulation regarding the findings as of importance.
+If particular evidence is unavailable, however, difference between the subpopulations is evaluated based on findings from animal studies. - 8.
+When ADI is specified based on the evaluation of animal data, the approach should follow "Guideline for Food Additives" of Article 6 of Chapter 1.